-Use Units in Promotions¶
+Use Units in Promotions

 Two types of promotions, Order Line Items and Buy X Get Y (Same Product) require a unit of quantity added to the promotion setup.
-To make sure that promotion is going to be successfully triggered, the units of products added to the promotion must correspond to the units of quantity selected for the products.
+To ensure that the promotion is going to be successfully triggered, the units of products added to the promotion must correspond to the units of quantity selected for the products.
 The promotion that offers you to buy 10 pairs of contact lenses and get 1 pair for free will not be triggered if the products (contact lenses) added to the promotion are sold as each or set.